PAE Kerkyra: History

 Athlitikos Omilos Kassiopi (Athletic Club of Kassiopi), or AO Kassiopi, was the football club of the village Kassiopi in north-east Corfu.
 The club was founded in 1984 and in 2012, it became champion of Delta Ethniki Group 5 and was promoted to Football League 2 for the first time in history.
 The next season it was finished in the third place of the championship of football (League 2 2012–13) and promoted to Football League (second division).

 In the same season (2012–13) Kerkyra was relegated from Super League to Football League.
 On account of a lot of debts, Kerkyra couldn't play in the professional league of Football League.
 So the owners of the historical club of Corfu agreed with the owners of Kassiopi for the merge of two clubs in order to Kerkyra continue its presence in professional leagues without debts.
 The intention was the new club to be named PAE Kerkyra but the court approved of the name PAE AOK Kerkyra.

 Kerkyra was dismissed by Super League and automatically got relegated to Football League as they were accused and proved to commit fake transfer of shares.
 Kerkyra was given the last position on the league table.
 Next season Kerkyra got 2nd place and gained promotion into Super League along with the 1st place team AEL.

 In the period 2020-2021 the team did not declare participation in the Football League in order to participate in the fourth highest football league in Greece, Gamma Ethniki while it was expected to take the name "PAE Kerkyra".

 In the last matches participated again as A.O.
 Kassiopi and was finally relegated to the local championship.

 Crest and colours

 Crest

-The emblem of the club is similar with the seal of the flag of the municipality of Corfu, an ancient Greek ship, a symbol of the island.
+The emblem of the club is similar to the seal of the flag of the municipality of Corfu, an ancient Greek ship, a symbol of the island.
 That ancient Greek ship is the quadriceps trireme and symbolizes the power of the Phaeacians navy in antiquity.